isaacs/node-glob/README.md

 * `nonull` Return the pattern when no matches are found.
 * `nodir` Do not match directories, only files.
 * `ignore` Add a pattern or an array of patterns to exclude matches.
+* `follow` Follow symlinked directories when expanding `**` patterns.
+  Note that this can result in a lot of duplicate references in the presence of cyclic links.

 ## Comparisons to other fnmatch/glob implementations